PacktPublishing/Go-for-DevOps/chapter/18/workflow/README.md

 The one example workflow I put in here is a diskerase for satellite datacenters.
 The `diskErase` `Job` isn't real, it just sleeps.
 The other jobs are simply looking at files representing information about fake sites and machines.
 These jobs could be made real, but for this demo I didn't want to actually mutate anything real.

 You could turn this into a real system, but it would need some more bells and whistles.
 This is a very lightweight version of a system I developed at Google.
-That service could handle service failures, restarts, horizontally scaled and lots of helpers...
+That service could handle service failures, restarts, horizontally scale and lots had lots of helpful packages...

 This is not that system.